 Your broker will provide to potential buyers a one-page offer form (the exact language and format of which varies from firm to firm).
 Buyers will use this to make their offer to purchase your home.
 Unlike in other states, the offer form is not a legal document and does not obligate the buyers to go through with the purchase.

 Once you accept an offer, and the agent verbally communicates the acceptance to the buyers, your agent will prepare a term sheet and circulate it to your attorney and the buyers’ attorney.
 While your lawyer starts to prepare the contract, your agent will accompany the buyers’ home inspector when he or she inspects your home.

 Going forward, your agent will also work with your lawyer to communicate with the buyers, negotiate any issues that arise in the drafting of the contract, and facilitate the scheduling of a closing.

 Based on the term sheet that your agent prepared and conversations with you and your agent, your attorney will prepare the contract of sale.
 Most sellers’ attorneys start with a standardized form and then add a rider with additional terms to be negotiated with the buyers.

-Once the attorneys have finalized the contract, you and the buyers will sign it, and the buyers will send your attorney a downpayment, which they may lose if they walk away from the deal without a reason contemplated by the contract.
+Once the attorneys have finalized the contract, you and the buyers will sign it, and the buyers will send your attorney a downpayment (similar to what's called "earnest money" in other states).
+They can lose this money if they walk away from the deal without a reason contemplated by the contract.
 Typically, in New York State, the downpayment is for 10% of the purchase price, and your attorney will deposit this amount into an escrow account.

-If you had a mortgage, your attorney will request a pay-off letter to determine the amount owed to your lender.
-Your attorney will also calculate the closing costs that you owe and proceeds owed to you by the buyers.
+If you had a mortgage loan, your attorney will request a payoff letter to determine the amount owed to your lender.
+Your attorney will also calculate the closing costs that you owe and the proceeds owed to you by the buyers.

 Finally, your attorney will represent you at the closing, advising you on the documents that you are signing and making sure that all payments are accurately made.